shelfords-and-stapleford-scouts/form-submitter/README.md

 ## FormSubmitter plugin

-This is a neat that adds "non-wordpress" form submission code into a wordpress/simply static site with all defn in YAML file....
+This is a neat that adds "non-wordpress" form submission code into a wordpress/simply static site with all definitions in a YAML file....

 Inserted with shortcode [form-submitter hca-registration]